W-4, W-2, W-9, and 1099 are all tax forms, but they serve very different purposes. Let's compare.

-The form you use depends on if you are a long term employee of a company, or one being contracted short term for a specific task or service.
+The form you use depends on if you are a long-term employee of a company or a short-term contract worker hired for a specific task or service.

 You use this form to help file your tax return.
 This information gets sent to the IRS as well, so they know how much money you made.

-To further clarify requirements related to “full-time” employees, you will be asked to fill out whats called a W4 when you begin your employment.
-The W4 is what tells the company how much tax they need to withhold from your regular paycheck and send to the IRS.
+To further clarify requirements related to “full-time” employees, you will be asked to fill out a W-4 when you begin your employment.
+The W-4 is what tells the company how much tax they need to withhold from your regular paycheck and send to the IRS.

-Your taxes will not be taken out of your pay for you, and sent to the IRS on your behalf.
-You need to calculate your own payroll taxes and then submit the sum to the government (usually with the help of a CPA when you file your tax return).
+Your taxes will not be taken out of your pay for you and sent to the IRS on your behalf.
+You need to calculate your own payroll taxes and then submit the sum to the government (usually with the help of a CPA).

-When it comes to differentiating between an employee and an independent contractor.
-It can be confusing for both the employer, who’s trying to be a responsible business owner, and for the worker.
-The rules around this vary by state.
+How do you differentiate between an employee and an independent contractor?
+Sometimes this can be confusing for both the employer, who's trying to be a responsible business owner, and for the worker themselves.
+The rules around this vary between states.

-Read on to learn more details about the W9 vs W2, and how to know the difference between an independent contractor and an employee.
+Read on to learn more about the W-9 and the W-2, and how to know the difference between an independent contractor and an employee.